-- the charitable company has not kept adequate accounting records, or returns adequate for our audit have not been received from branches not visited by us; or - · the financial statements are not in agreement with the accounting records and returns; or - · certain disclosures of trustees' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+- the charitable company has not kept adequate accounting records, or returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns; or - certain disclosures of trustees' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit. - the trustees were not entitled to take advantage of the small companies' exemption from the requirement to prepare a Strategic Report.

-Kerry Sauragler Kerry Gallagher, Senior Statutory Auditor
+Kerry Gallagher, Senior Statutory Auditor